-Car security measures are very important because cars get very often stolen and broken into and more often than not, the wallets, passports or IDs get stolen from the car.
-Thieves are most likely after cash or valuable objects like jewelry, watch, laptop computers and sunglasses when they break into the cars.
+Car security measures are very important because cars get very often stolen and broken into and more often than not, wallets, passports, or IDs get stolen from the car.
+Thieves are most likely after cash or valuable objects like jewelry, watches, laptop computers, and sunglasses when they break into cars.

 If thieves accidentally come across your checkbook, wallet, phone, passport, or

 any other valuable item in your car during their adventures, they may think of

 committing a different kind of crime, identity theft.
 Although their initial

 motive might have been breaking into your car to steal cash and other valuables,